 Teaching the Violin

-Starting to give violin lessons at the age of 17, while still enrolled in a public music school in Berlin, Germany, I have been teaching now for over 30 years.
-Through high school, I often bought tickets for the Berlin Philharmonic, when Karajan was still there.
+Starting to teach violin at the age of 17 while still enrolled in a public music school in Berlin, Germany, I have been offering violin lessons now for over 30 years.
+Through high school I often bought tickets for the Berlin Philharmonic, when H.v.Karajan was their principal conductor.
 My teacher was married to a solo cellist in that orchestra, whose members I knew all by memory and felt connected with.
-Growing up in a city with such a rich music life, with several major symphonies and opera houses, I naturally enrolled in the Hochschule der Kuenste, first with Rainer Kimstedt, first violinist of a local string quartet, then with Hans Maile, concertmaster of the Berlin Radio Symphony.
+Growing up in a city with such a rich music life surrounded by several major symphonies and opera houses, I was grateful to be accepted at the Hochschule der Künste, first with Rainer Kimstedt, first violinist of a local string quartet, then with Hans Maile, concertmaster of the Berlin Radio Symphony.
 When encountering some difficulties on the violin that did not want to resolve so easily, I decided to spend two years of postgraduate studies at the Guildhall School in London.
 First I took lessons with Yfrah Neaman, a student of Carl Flesch and Jacques Thibaut, later with David Takeno, co-founder of the Tokyo String Quartet.
-Back in Germany and after a couple of auditions, I ended up winning the audition for a 1st violin position in the Deutsche Symphony in my hometown and became part of its bustling music culture myself.
+Back in Germany and after a couple of auditions, I ended up winning the audition for a 1st violin position in the Deutsche Symphony Orchester Berlin (DSO) and became part of my hometown’s bustling music culture.